stephanianevado/hedvig/README.md

 Since I had limited time, everything in this app is of course not perfect.
 I have listed some improvements below that I would have liked to implement if I would have had more time.

-- Server side and client side pagination
+- Server side and client side pagination.
 - More unit tests - I only wrote a few to show how I would structure them.
 - Improve UI/UX.
 I tried to make it pretty 💅 but I know that it's not perfect.
+- Use an i18n library.

 [badge-ts]: https://img.shields.io/badge/TypeScript-grey?logo=TypeScript
 [badge-react]: https://img.shields.io/badge/React-20232A?logo=react&color=grey